gvwilson/thirdbit/src/fiction/bear/index.md

 whistling at each other outside, and she wished more than anything that she was back in Stale.

-Finally Dolly said wearily, "Mope, we *have* to tell Sergeant Dambu about Rust.
+Finally Dolly said wearily, "Mope, we *have* to tell Sergeant Inambu about Rust.
 There's no-one else left."

 "If she believes us, and I said 'if', she'll have every animal in